gbevin/MIDITapeRecorder/README.md

 * Four independent tracks for recording MIDI channel voice messages
 * Sample accurate MIDI recording and playback
 * Real-time display of active recorded notes and other received messages
+* MPE support
+* Multi-level undo and redo
+* Overdub recording
+* Punch in and punch out recording for automated regional overdubbing
 * Automated storage and recall of all recordings inside the AUv3 host project
 * MIDI file import and export for the project or each individual track
 * Repeated playback with start and stop locators